7 Ways to Bring a Natural Element Into Your Home

 4. Plant a small herb garden and grow it in your kitchen windowsill or just outside your door.
 Brushing the herbs as you pass by releases their fragrance, making the air a little more magical and beneficial.
 Our olfactory response is immediate.
 You mood changes into a positive mindset and your shoulders relax as tensions melt.
 Plus, they add an amazing flavor to your cooking!
 Win!
 Win!

 5. Obviously we believe in incorporating cork into your indoor environment.
 We love our products and firmly believe in the benefits they bring to you and to the environment.
 The cork tree is never felled; it is a renewable resource that not only benefits you, but reduces carbon and adds to an ecosystem that supports endangered species in Europe.
 Benefits to you are extensive – this hypo-allergenic material will reduce allergens, fight mold, give cushion to your steps, insulate sound and temperature, and so much more.
 Add a cork feature wall to your space.

 6. Natural furniture is another way to incorporate the outdoors into your inside environment.
 Look for beautifully curated wooden chairs and tables to add depth and an element of the world to your rooms.
 We do make a particular note to look for pieces that are sustainably harvested and created.
 It kind of defeats the purpose of bringing in a natural piece if it’s covered in chemicals or if its harvesting caused unbelievable pollution or loss to endangered eco-systems.
 Check out Vermont Wood Studios or this sustainably sourced selection from West Elm.

 7. Lastly, incorporate some sort of stone or brick fixture in your home or office.
-Where our cork material will add a literal sense of softness, stone is the perfect opposite.
+Where our cork material will add a literal sense of softness, stone is the perfect opposite for nature room décor.
 Ying meet yang.
 Rustic brick walls are always in style; or go low key with several stone planters throughout your room.